Ausgrid: History

+Ausgrid has received numerous complaints and requests for better stakeholder management and consultation of the local community.
+Ausgrid was seen as forcing its network capacity increasing (and therefore profit increasing) projects onto local residential communities.
+Residents in the suburbs of Leichhardt, Penshurst and East Lindfield protested against proposed electricity infrastructure being installed near their homes without proper consultation or response to complaints by the community.
+The residents, after many urgent appeals to Ausgrid's former COO Trevor Armstrong and the former chairman Roger Massey-Green, instead notified local MPs, the media, the Environmental Protection Authority and other authorities.

+Ausgrid was also accused of "gold plating" its assets to inflate the privatisation price.
+Ausgrid undertook the rapid replacement of its fleet of vehicles.

 Ownership

 Ausgrid was wholly owned by the Government of New South Wales from 2011 to 2016.
-In 2016, the New South Wales Government offered the effective sale of a 50.4% stake in Ausgrid, through a 99-year lease.
+In 2016, the New South Wales Government offered a 99-year lease of a 50.4% stake in Ausgrid.
 Initial bidding was won by a consortium of State Grid Corporation of China and Cheung Kong Infrastructure Holdings.
-On 11 August 2016 the Federal Government intervened to block the proposal, citing national security concerns regarding foreign ownership of critical infrastructure.
-In September 2016 the New South Wales Government instead accepted a bid from an Australian-based consortium of AustralianSuper and IFM Investors, for a sum of $16 billion.
+On 11 August 2016 the Federal Government blocked the proposal on national security grounds over foreign ownership of critical infrastructure.
+In September 2016 the New South Wales Government accepted a $16 billion bid from Australian-based consortium AustralianSuper and IFM Investors.